 The Hukilau Marketplace is a collection of shops, restaurants, and food trucks located at the Polynesian Cultural Center in Laie.

-It boasts some of the best places to eat in Oahu.
-We have a few favorites here so I am adding it as one collective recommendation.
+It boasts some of the best places to eat on Oahu.
+We have a few favorites here, so I am adding Hukilau Marketplace as one collective recommendation.

 Be sure to order a slice of thick Polynesian sweet bread to go with it.
 It is perfectly buttery and toasted on the outside and soft and fluffy on the inside.